Inside the Optimizer: Constructing a Plan—Part 4

 The techniques shown below work best in SQL Server 2008 and later, but will also function in SQL Server 2005 (with a number of important caveats).
 The specific versions used in writing this post were x86 Developer Editions 10.0.2775 (2008 SP1 CU8) and 9.0.4294 (2005 SP3 CU9).

-Trace Flags and DBCC commands
+Trace flags and DBCC commands

 As with other undocumented DBCC options, we need to enable trace flag 3604 for the current session, so that any output is returned to the client (the messages tab in SQL Server Management Studio, for example):